Club: SV Darmstadt 98 | Opening: 1921 | Capacity: 17,400 (10,700 standing)

 Following a redevelopment in 2011 resulting from the need to comply with safety requirements, capacity decreased again to 16,500.
-Smaller renovations following promotion of the club to the Bundesliga in 2016, including the set up of removable bleachers, added a new 1,000 places to capacity again.
+Smaller renovations following promotion of the club to the Bundesliga in 2016, including the erection of basic tubular bleachers behind the goals, added a new 1,000 places to capacity again.

 How to get to Stadion am Böllenfalltor

 Stadion am Böllenfalltor is located in the south-east of Darmstadt, roughly 2 kilometres from the city centre and a little under 4 kilometres from the main railway station, which lies further west.

 The walk from the city centre should take less than 30 minutes.
 Alternatively, you can take either tram 2 or 9 from the Luisenplatz.
 Take the tram towards Bollenfalltor and get off at stop Merck-Stadion.
 Tram 2 also runs from the main railway station.

 If coming in by train from Frankfurt Hauptbahhof, it is also possible to take a direct train to Darmstadt TU-Lichtwiese station and walk 15 minutes to the stadium.
 However, service is infrequent during the week and no direct trains run on the weekend (transfer at Frankfurt Sudbahnhof or Darmstadt Hauptbahnhof).

 Address: Nieder-Ramstädter Str.
 170, 64285 Darmstadt